-As seen in Table 3 that the RSPM & SPM were negatively correlated with humidity in all the four seasons, coefficient of correlation was found higher only during monsoon season (r2 = 0.51 for RSPM and r2 = 0.41 for SPM) in comparison with other three seasons.
-This might be due to the rate of absorption of particulate in the atmosphere increasing with the increase of humidity.
-The rain also acts as natural scrubber during monsoon and brings down the particulate level in the atmosphere.
-The influence of humidity and rain on particulate could be high during monsoon, to result in moderate negative correlation during monsoon.
-Bathmanaban [18] examined the effect on seasons on particulates and found that the particulate concentration is the highest in post-monsoon and winter seasons compared to summer because the percentages of accumulation of coarse particles were relatively higher than those of summer periods.

-But in summer, the influence of humidity on particulate could be low because of the lower humidity range, resulting the RSPM and SPM to be weakly correlated, and coefficients of correlations are r2 = 0.15 and r2 = 0.24 .
-Jayaraman [16] has studied the effects of seasonal variation on particulates in Delhi and found that SPM concentration was inversely related to relative humidity during all the seasons.
-Giri et al. [8] have studied the linkage between meteorological process and air pollution in Kathmandu in Nepal and found that the increase of humidity has negative correlation with concentration of particulate matter.
+The concentrations of RSPM and SPM were negatively correlated with relative humidity during all four seasons, with the strongest relationships occurring during the monsoon season (r2 = 0.51 and r2 = 0.41, respectively; Table 3).
+This might reflect a higher rate of particulate absorption under higher relative humidity conditions alongside particulate removal by monsoonal rains.
+In comparison, Bathmanaban (2010) examined seasonal effects on particulate concentrations and observed higher concentrations during the post-monsoon and winter seasons, with higher coarse particulate accumulation rates compared to the summer.
+Indeed, given the lower relative humidity range in summer, its influence on particulate concentrations is likely limited during this season, giving rise to relatively weak correlations with RSPM and SPM (r2 = 0.15 and r2 = 0.24, respectively).
+In Delhi, North India, Jayaraman (2007) observed that SPM concentrations were inversely related to relative humidity during all seasons, and in Kathmandu, Nepal, Giri et al. (2008) also found that increases in relative humidity were associated with a reduction in particulate matter concentrations.

 4. Conclusions

-The findings of study are stated below.(i)The SO2 and NOx were negatively correlated with temperature during summer and monsoon, but positive during pre-monsoon and post-monsoon periods.(ii)The possible impact due to rain and humidity on the concentration of SO2, and NOx during Summer will be low when compared with other seasons.(iii)The influence of temperature on SO2 and NOx is much more effective in summer than in other seasons, due to higher temperature range.(iv) RSPM and SPM had positive correlation with temperature in summer, pre-monsoon, and monsoon season but very weak negative correlation during post-monsoon.
-The particulates are subjected to scrubbing process due to the rain, but during nonrainy days of monsoon period, the atmospheric temperature will increase and the concentration of particulate could be on higher side, due to the failure of natural scrubbing process.
-The positive correlation existing with temperature in summer clearly indicates that the increase of temperature could accelerate concentration of particulates in the ambient air.(v)Statistically significant negative correlations were found between particulate and humidity and in all of the four seasons, and it is suggested from this study that the influence of humidity is much more effective on subsiding particulates in the coastal region.
+Based on the results of this study, the following conclusions can be drawn: (i) in North Chennai, concentrations of SO2 and NOx were negatively correlated with temperature during the summer and monsoon seasons but positively correlated during the pre- and post-monsoon seasons; (ii) the impact of rain and relative humidity on the concentrations of SO2 and NOx was limited during the summer compared to other seasons; (iii) the influence of temperature on SO2 and NOx was greatest during the summer due to higher temperature ranges; (iv) RSPM and SPM concentrations were positively correlated with temperature during the summer, pre-monsoon, and monsoon seasons but showed very weak and negative correlations during the post-monsoon season.
+These relationships are attributed to the scrubbing effect of rain, although high particulate concentrations occurred during the monsoon period on dry days when this mechanism was inefficient.
+Furthermore, higher summer temperatures were associated with higher concentrations of particulate pollutants; and (v) statistically significant negative correlations were found between particulate concentrations and relative humidity during all four seasons, with this effect likely enhanced in coastal regions.

-Acknowledgments.
+Acknowledgments

 Paste your acknowledgments here.